NOHANGER/nohanger-closet/README.md

 <h2 align="center">
-AI Closet
+Nohanger Closet
 </h2>

 > <div align="center">
->   <sub>Thank you for checking out AI Closet!
+>   <sub>Thank you for checking out Nohanger Closet!
 If you find it useful or interesting, consider giving this repository a <strong>star</strong> ⭐.
 It helps others discover the project too.</sub>
 > </div>

 <div align="center">